Qantas' discount airline using Avalon Airport near

 new requirements for cabin luggage fluids/liquids/gels (100ml

-max. in a transparent 1L 20x20cm resealable zip log plastic
+max. in a transparent 1L 20x20cm resealable zip log plastic bag):

-photograph or photocopy all important documents such as passport,
+photograph or photocopy all important documents such as

-credit cards, travel tickets and itinerary/contacts, and leave a
+passport, credit cards, travel tickets and itinerary/contacts,

-copy at home as well as take a copy on your person to assist if loss
+and leave a copy at home as well as take a copy on your person

-occurs - consider emailing it to your email service for storage,
+to assist if loss occurs - consider emailing it to your email

-password-protecting a zip file to store it.
+this, so consider password-protecting a zip file to store

 passport